Fraser999/nctl/docs/usage.md

 /storage
 ```

+- Once assets have been created you are advised to review contents of toml files, i.e. `/chainspec/chainspec.toml` & the various `/nodes/node-X/config/node-config.toml` files.

 - If we wish to test a modification to the node software, we can make the code modification, recompile the binary set, create a new set of network assets by incrementing the network identifier to 2.
 At this point we will have 2 test networks ready to be run side by side.

 - If we test modifications to a network's chainspec, we can: